 Click to buy CAMP Speed Comp.

 The heaviest helmet on this list, the Edelrid Madillo, weighs 13.8 ounces.
 It is constructed with three different foam types (EPP, EPS, EVA) and an ABS shell, making it very durable.

 It has too many moving parts, which makes it more likely to break.
 The most significant selling point or advantage of the Edelrid Madillo is the fact it is mobile.

-Helmets are necessary and vital climbing gears.
+Helmets are vital climbing gears.
 They are irreplaceable.
 Hopefully, you’ve gain insight into some of the best climbing helmets in the market with the varieties of helmets listed above.

 Well, decide on your preferred choice and get climbing.
 Please let us know your thoughts on our best climbing helmets for rock climbers in the comments section below.